Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Experiments

 \section{Experiments}

 We test the performance of our proposed method in various variational inference settings including large-scale visual recognition with ViT BNNs and time-series forecasting with deep BNNs.
 We compare our method with the following competing VI methods: the ELBO-based VI ({\em ADVI})~\citep{advi}, two recent {\em GSM}~\citep{gsmvi}, and {\em BaM}~\citep{bam}.
-We exclude {\em Score}~\citep{score} and {\em Fisher}~\citep{fisher} since they require differentiating twice over $\theta$ (through neural networks), computationally very demanding, for instance, infeasible with large memory footprint for the Bayesian deep learning (e.g., ViT) experiments in Sec.~\ref{sec:vit}.
-Our empirical study is performed on: toy-scale Gaussian, Gaussian mixtures cases as proof of concept in Sec.~\ref{sec:toy}, the PosteriorDB benchmark~\citep{posteriordb}, the popular Bayesian posterior inference benchmark, in Appendix~\ref{appsec:more_expmt}, and real-world large-scale visual recognition and time-series forecasting benchmarks in Sec.~\ref{sec:mnist_low_data},~\ref{sec:vit}, and \ref{sec:ts}.
+We exclude {\em Score}~\citep{score} and {\em Fisher}~\citep{fisher} since they require differentiating twice over $\theta$ (through neural networks), computationally demanding, especially large memory footprint for the large-scale Bayesian deep learning (e.g., ViT) experiments in Sec.~\ref{sec:vit}.
+But we provide comparisons with these models on synthetic data in Appendix.
+Our empirical study is performed on: synthetic Gaussian, Gaussian mixtures cases as proof of concept in Sec.~\ref{sec:toy}, the PosteriorDB Bayesian posterior inference benchmark~\citep{posteriordb} in Appendix~\ref{appsec:more_expmt}, and real-world large-scale visual recognition and time-series forecasting benchmarks in Sec.~\ref{sec:mnist_low_data},~\ref{sec:vit}, and \ref{sec:ts}.